lkbrittian/lisspring2026/README.md

 - copy a file or directory.................... cp
 - move or rename a file or directory.......... mv
 - remove or delete a file or directory........ rm

+## How To Push to Git
+1. git add "name of file"
+2. git commit -m "name of file"
+3. git push origin main
+Double check on GitHub that the changes went through.